mspass-team/mspass/docs/source/user_manual/database_concepts.rst

      you can create any range of downstream problems and could abort the final save of your results.

+The final point about the way MsPASS handles readers and writers is that we worked hard to abstract the process as much as possible.
+A reader should just work without the user having to be concerned about what is going on under the hood.
+Writing is not always automatic.
+To extend the "under the hood" analogy, you can't drive a car without first starting the engine and you can't go until you put the car in gear.
+In the same way writers usually need more information to get them moving.

 elog
 ~~~~~~

+The error log information is stored in a MongoDB collection called :code:`elog`.
 The elog collection holds log messages that should
 automatically be posted and saved in a MsPASS workflow.
 The elog
 collection saves any entries in ErrorLogger objects that are